inRemark/abc-runner/docs/en/developer-guide/packaging-guide.md

 ## Overview

-This document describes how to use the `release` target in the Makefile to create redis-runner release packages.
+This document describes how to use the `release` target in the Makefile to create abc-runner release packages.

 ## Packaging Process